MehrCurry/blacklist-jee/README.md

  * /blacklist/{blacklistName}/{blacklistEntry} [GET,DELETE]

 ### /blacklist
 REST wrapper for the BlacklistService.
-Provides methods for finding, creating, modifying and deleting blacklists.
+Provides methods for finding, creating and modifying blacklists.
 #### Methods
 ##### GET
 Returns a list of URIs for given blacklists.